 Incubation Hub (IH) is a platform, supported by the NTU-USP club, on which NTU-USP scholars can kick-start their own initiatives/events/projects that value-add to the NTU-USP community or society at large.
 Scholars are welcome to fill up an ideation form with their ideas.
 These ideas will be thoroughly evaluated and, if it passes the evaluation criteria, will be ‘incubated’ by the IH committee, who will liaise with the idea-givers to provide the resources needed to make their dreams and ideas a reality.
 Resources come in the form of expertise, manpower and financial assistance.

-Some examples include UScreenPlays, a film appreciation night (as depicted above) where NTU-USP students watch a thought-provoking film, then discuss its themes.
-Other examples comprise USProd, a NTU-USP theatre production still in the works, and #IWishUSPKnew, an encouragement board set up permanently in the NTU-USP Lounge for USPians to leave encouraging notes for their friends.
+Events include UScreenPlays – a film appreciation night where NTU-USP students watch a thought-provoking film, then discuss its themes, USPresents – a NTU-USP theatre production and #IWishUSPKnew – an encouragement board set up permanently in the Lounge for NTU-USPians to leave encouraging notes for their friends.
 Incubation Hub is always open to receiving new ideas.

 "This was my first time attending UScreenPlays – and boy, did I enjoy myself!
 The event was planned really well, and it was just a great way to relax at the end of a tiring day.
 I was heartened that I could be comfortable with some people whom I hadn’t met before, having pizza and sitting around on beanbags enjoying the movie.
 The movie itself was a fantastic choice – the fact that I’m still thinking about it the day after is solid proof!
 At the end of the day, I’d made a few friends, had a night of good food and fun, and was happy that the night was well-spent."